codacy/docs/docs/organizations/managing-people.md

 Members of an organization on Codacy can remove themselves from the organization, and organization admins can also remove other members and committers.

+!!! note
+    For Enterprise plans where Codacy automatically manages people activity for your organization, you can only remove inactive people who performed no activity for 90 consecutive days.
+Inactive people don't occupy a seat in your organization.

 When a member or committer leaves an organization:

 -   Codacy stops analyzing their commits to private repositories in the organization